hermscoder/hermscoder/README.md

 ### Hi there 👋

-**Hermscoder** is an ✨ _extraordinary developer_ ✨
+**Emerson (AKA Hermscoder)** is an ✨ _extraordinary developer_ ✨
-Always looking for new challenges and projects that can motivate me to lear new concepts.
+Always looking for new challenges and projects that can motivate me to learn new concepts.

 I love giraffes, and one of the reasons for it is the fact that: